scientific-python/spatch/README.md

 ## Type dispatching

-Many libraries are written for NumPy, but users may wish to use them with other types, for exmple because code needs to scale from an experiment to a large scale deployment.
+Many libraries are written for NumPy, but users may wish to use them with other types, for example because code needs to scale from an experiment to a large scale deployment.

 Unfortunately, providing code for a host of such types isn't easy